AngleProtocol/angle-docs/governance/guardian.md

 In clear terms, the guardian can:

 - Pause and unpause some contracts functionalities
-- Update rapidly some parameters like users minting and burning fees, or the debt ratio for a lending strategy
+- Update rapidly some parameters like users minting and burning fees, or the debt ratio for a lending strategy, or the debt ceiling for an asset in the borrowing module

 {% hint style="info" %}
 Everything has been designed to limit a guardian's ability to impact the protocol in a way that is harmful to the system.
 For instance, a guardian cannot modify references to an oracle contract and hence manipulate prices at its advantage.